 Anxiety bubbles up in your stomach as you check your bank account.
 Your latest paycheck barely covers rent and food for this month.
-Thoughts of enjoying the night out with your friends this weekend are dashed.
+Hopes of enjoying the night out with your friends this weekend are dashed.
 How are you supposed to make ends meet and enjoy your life at the same time?

 Don’t feel ashamed if you’re having money troubles.